If I had to use a metaphor, I’d say that trading is a lot like predicting the actions of shoppers in a mall.

 That’s a tough call.
-Predicting the outcome of the small-scale is a lot more difficult.
+Predicting the outcome of the small-scale is excruciatingly difficult.

-Just last month, we saw yet another example of market prices moving in a completely unpredictable manner, on the EUR/USD 1 hour chart.
+Here’s a live example of market prices moving in a completely unpredictable manner, on the EUR/USD 1 hour chart:

 I have yet to see a trading method that can consistently handle price movements like this.